ParthhhP/Blinkit-Operational-Sales-Insights-Dashboard-in-PowerBI/README.md

 Key Features:

-1.Operational Analysis: Offers detailed views of operational metrics, including delivery times, order volumes, and service areas, enabling assessment of efficiency and identification of areas for improvement.
+1.Operational Analysis: Offers detailed views of operational metrics, including order volumes, and service areas, enabling assessment of efficiency and identification of areas for improvement.

 2.Sales Performance: Presents sales data such as total revenue, average order value, and customer acquisition rates, facilitating evaluation of sales strategies and market performance.